Why we started CULTIVATE! Collaborative

 Our first “Cultivating Strong Towns” workshop is coming up on November 4th in Frisco, TX.
 Chuck Marohn from Strong Towns and Monte Anderson from the Incremental Development Alliance will be joining myself, Matt and Amanda for a one-day crash course on putting Strong Towns and incremental development principles into practice.
 You can read more about that workshop and register here.

 We’re also getting a great initial response from others around the country, so we’re lining up workshops for 2018.
 If you’re interested in hosting one in your area or talking with us about how we may be able to partner with your community, you can learn more about the different types of workshops and get in touch with us here.

 When it comes to growth, infrastructure and development, what’s the biggest challenge or frustration you’ve been dealing with?

 Lastly, while we feel our core team has a solid background of experience to fall back on, we also know that we don’t have all the answers.
 Along those lines, we are soliciting input from anyone who’s involved with growth, infrastructure and development to share your biggest challenges and frustrations.
 We’ll be summarizing the input we receive in future blog posts and using it to refine our workshop content.
 If you’ve got 3 minutes to spare, hop over here to share your thoughts.
 We’d love to hear from you!

 Kevin Shepherd, PE, ENV-SP, is co-founder of CULTIVATE!
-Collaborative and VERDUNITY.
+Collaborative and founder & CEO of VERDUNITY.
 He speaks and writes often on the subjects of infrastructure and neighborhood ROI (return on investment), Strong Towns Comp Plans, economic gardening, and fiscally resilient communities.